theosanderson/taxonium/docs/app.md

 You can download the Taxonium desktop app for Windows, MacOS, or Linux from the [releases](https://github.com/theosanderson/taxonium/releases) page.

 :::{note}
-On MacOS you may need to "unquarantine" the app, because the code has not been signed.
-Please refer to the instructions on [this page](https://support.apple.com/en-gb/guide/mac-help/mh40616/mac) for how to do this.
+On MacOS you will need to "unquarantine" the app, because the code has not been signed.
+Before you do this, the application will claim that it is "damaged and can't be opened".

-Briefly, you can either navigate to the _Applications_ folder and _control-click_ on the Taxonium icon, then press Open, or you can use the Terminal:
+Please use the terminal command below to achieve this:
 ```
 sudo xattr -r -d com.apple.quarantine "/Applications/Taxonium.app"
 ```